muxi-ai/cli/docs/guides/security.md

 ## Security Best Practices

 1. **Always use redirect mode in production** - Keep credentials out of the formation
-2. **Require HTTPS** - Never collect credentials over unencrypted connections
+2. **Use HTTPS redirect URLs** - Ensure credential management happens over secure connections
-3. **Limit environments** - Only allow dynamic mode in development/staging
+3. **Dynamic mode for development only** - Never use dynamic mode in production
-4. **Short TTL** - Use shorter credential TTL for sensitive operations
-5. **Monitor attempts** - Low max_attempts helps detect brute force attacks

 ---